-In addition to any other vote that may be required by law, applicable stock exchange rule or terms of any series of preferred stock, any amendment to the articles requires the affirmative vote of a majority of the votes cast by all shareholders entitled to vote thereon, voting together as a single class, except for amendments on matters specified in Section 1914(c) of the PBCL that do not require shareholder approval.
+Under the PBCL, only our board of directors, or shareholders who are entitled to cast at least 10% of the votes that all shareholders are entitled to cast on an amendment to the Articles and who comply with statutory procedures, may propose any amendment to the Articles.
+In addition to any other vote that may be required by law, applicable stock exchange rule or the terms of any series of our preferred stock, any amendment to the Articles will require the affirmative vote of the holders of at least a majority of the voting power of all shares of the Company entitled to vote generally in the election of directors, voting together as a single class, except for amendments on matters specified in the PBCL that do not require shareholder approval.